Print Friendly and PDF

 Is Food Coloring Bad for You?
 The Deadly Risks of Artificial Colors

 Is Food Coloring Bad for You?
-Why You Shouldn’t Consume Artificial Colors
+Why you Shouldn’t Consume Artificial Colors

 According to the report, Food Dyes- A Rainbow of Risks, food manufacturers put about 15 million pounds of artificial colors into our food every single year.
 Since 1955, our consumption of these dyes has risen five-times.
 And while we think of the rainbow-colored sweet cereals, kid-friendly yogurts, and sugared drinks as being the biggest offenders, artificial colors are found in a wide variety of the foods we eat.

 These dyes have been linked to allergic reactions, hyperactivity in children, and even cancer.
-The FDA itself has even recognized Red 3 as being a carcinogenic dye, but has yet to take it off the market.
+The FDA itself has even recognized Red #3 as being a carcinogenic dye, but has yet to take it off the market.

 The Grocery Manufacturers Association has continually spoken out against the criticisms, saying food dyes are perfectly safe, saying science has found “no demonstrable link” between dyes and hyperactivity in children.
 But, if you have a child with ADHD or know a health-wise person who does, there’s a good chance you’ve heard a first-hand account on how food colors can affect their child’s behavior.

 Is food coloring bad for you?
 The FDA has banned artificial colors in the past.
 In 1950, they banned Orange No. 1 after numerous children fell ill after eating Halloween candy.
 Next, they banned Red No. 2 in 1976 after it was suspected to be carcinogenic.
-And did you know that Europe requires warning labels on foods with artificial colors?
-The warning label should read “consumption may have an adverse effect on activity and attention in children.”
-The U.S. Center for Science in the Public Interest (CSPI) has campaigned for the FDA to adopt similar labeling practices, but to no avail.

 But the CSPI says that all of the most popular food colorings are contaminated with cancer-causing agents.